th8ta/ArConnect/README.md

 - The wallet seedphrase is persisted encrypted in `localStorage` to allow future wallet exports as seedphrase (in this same device only).
 - A `deviceNonce` is generated and persisted in `localStorage`.
-- Its `authShare` is stored in the server
+- Its `authShare` is stored in the server, linked to that specific `deviceNonce`.
 - Its `deviceShare` is persisted in `localStorage`.

 **Wallet backup:**